 Many consumers may have been mis-sold PPI (Payment Protection Insurance) by New Look, PPI may have been attached to a customer's policy by New Look, in some cases without their knowledge.
 New Look may have rejected a credit application if PPI was refused by the customer.

 New Look PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by New Look.

-There are many examples of New Look mis-selling PPI, some customers were not even made aware by New Look that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not advised by New Look that it was optional.
+There are many examples of New Look mis-selling PPI, some customers were not even made aware by New Look that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not advised by New Look that it was optional.